Names Of Animals In French

 • La salamandre (f): Salamander.

 Descriptive Adjectives: As with birds, using descriptive adjectives adds precision.
-For example, une grande araignée noire (a large black spider).
+To give you an idea, une grande araignée noire (a large black spider).

 Frequently Asked Questions (FAQ)